viettran1010/node-advanced-study/README.md

 All the network tasks will be delegated to OS, whereas all the call to fs library will be handled by thread pool.

 ![Alt text](thread-pool-os.png?raw=true "Title")

+When read/write/update/etc file, the working thread will have to interact with HDD, which might take sometime for the HDD to response.
+So the logical thread handling this task might 'pause' and switch to do other tasks.

 ![Alt text](node-fs.png?raw=true "Title")
 ![Alt text](improve-node-performance.png?raw=true "Title")